kubevela/kubevela.github.io/docs/how-to/dashboard/application/get-application-endpoint.md

 ---
-title: How to view an application endpoint
+title: Expose application for public access
 description: View an application endpoints by KubeVela dashboard
 ---